Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Training and Evaluation Setup

-The window size visualization in Figure \ref{fig2} serves only as a simple illustration of how the online learning procedure functions.
-However, there are other essential elements for the algorithm to work effectively, notably: the number of epochs, which determines the number of times the model sees the full dataset, and the learning rate, which controls the magnitude of parameter updates during training.
-The number of epochs in the initial iteration should generally be larger than the number of epochs in the updated windows.
+The window size is not the only component for the proposed partial online learning to work effectively.
+Other elements are equally essential, as they also take different values in the initial training window than in the updated training window, notably: the number of epochs, which determines the number of times the model sees the full dataset, and the learning rate, which controls the magnitude of parameter updates during training.
+The number of epochs in the initial training window should generally be larger than the number of epochs in the updated windows.
 Since a higher number of epochs is associated with a larger number of weight updates, this ensures convergence toward a local minimum.
-However, for the subsequent iteration, the model starts in the neighborhood of the minimum thanks to initialization weights from the previous iteration, and then a small number of epochs is usually adequate to ensure convergence.
-A similar principle applies to the learning rate.
+However, for the subsequent training window, the model starts in the neighborhood of the minimum thanks to initialization weights from the previous training window, and then a small number of epochs is usually adequate to ensure convergence.
+A similar principle applies to the learning rate and the penalty terms in the loss function defined in Equation \ref{eq:loss}.
+Note that since the window size is not the only component of the proposed online learning framework, there may be cases in which $D_{init}$ is smaller than $D_{up}$ (a configuration that is uncommon in standard online learning), yet the resulting approach remains faster than training without the proposed framework, due to the influence of the other hyperparameters.

+The transfer of model parameters from one training round to the next, referred to as warm starting, is widely used in convex optimization problems.
+For example, \textcite{he2014practical} employ warm starting to incrementally update logistic regression models.
+In contrast, warm starting is rarely used in deep neural networks (\cite{ash2020warm}).
+However, it is important to emphasize that the novelty of the proposed partial online learning framework does not stem solely from the use of warm starting.
+Rather, it lies in combining warm starting with window-specific hyperparameter configurations, where the initial and updated windows use hyperparameters tailored to their respective stages.
+Moreover, the term partial comes from the use of a couple of observations in the updated training rounds, $D_{up}>1$, not the new observation only, $D_{up}=1$, which is the standard in the online learning algorithm.
+Although setting $D_{up}=1$ is possible under the proposed learning approach, it is typically suboptimal in practice.